 You will prove yourself a credible business when you can say you carry Business Insurance.
 This leads me to reason #2!

 2. Use it as a selling point

-As you are growing your client base and meeting new clients (psst… here’s some awesome low cost ways to grow your client base!), they will not know you a part from the next stranger on the street.
-So telling them that you are insured, can give them piece of mind, build trust and assure then that you are a responsible business owner and can protect their stuff….which leads to point #3
+As you are growing your client base and meeting new clients (psst… here are some awesome low-cost ways to grow your client base!), they will not know you apart from the next stranger on the street.
+So telling them that you are insured, can give them peace of mind, build trust and assure them that you are a responsible business owner and can protect their stuff….which leads to point #3

 3. Protect yourself